shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-21-gene-classification.md

        [1, 0, 0, 0]])
 ```

 The size of these matrices will be directly proptional to their total nucleotide count.
-If we have sequences of different length, we would need to resort to either **padding** or **truncation**.
-If we had used **unitigs** as in [this notebooks](https://www.kaggle.com/code/shtrausslearning/transcription-factor-binding-location-prediction), this problem would not exist
+If we have sequences of different length, we would need to resort to either **padding** or **truncation** again.
+If we had used **unitigs** as in **[this notebooks](https://www.kaggle.com/code/shtrausslearning/transcription-factor-binding-location-prediction)**, this problem would not exist

 #### K-MER Counting